A-PSRO: A Unified Strategy Learning Method with Advantage Function for Normal-form Games: Conclusion

 \section{Conclusion}

-In this paper, we present a unified open-ended framework SC-PSRO for learning strategies in normal-form games.
-Based on the derived advantage objective, SC-PSRO comprises three key components: the Diversity module, the LookAhead module and the Confirming-based Population Clipping module.
-The Diversity and LookAhead modules effectively approach Nash equilibrium in zero-sum games.
-The Population Clipping module motivated by the self-confirming equilibrium has taken a significant step towards solving the equilibrium selection problem in general-sum games.
-Experimental results show the robust generalization capabilities of SC-PSRO as an open-ended framework in large scale environments and highlight the potential to advance equilibrium theory in multiagent system.
+In this paper, we introduce A-PSRO, a unified open-ended framework for learning strategies in normal-form games.
+We propose the advantage function as an evaluation metric for the strategy learning of agents.
+The advantage function exhibits favorable properties, such as convexity and Lipschitz continuity.
+Leveraging the advantage function, our algorithm, A-PSRO, effectively enhances the objective of strategy exploration during population expansion.
+In zero-sum games characterized by complex transitive and cyclic structures, A-PSRO can deterministically approach Nash equilibrium strategies during iterations, significantly reducing the exploitability of learned strategies.
+Moreover, in general-sum games with multiple equilibria, A-PSRO maximizes rewards during the learning of Nash equilibria, thereby averting stagnation in suboptimal solutions.
+Experimental results demonstrate the robust generalization capabilities of A-PSRO as an open-ended framework in large-scale environments, highlighting its potential to advance equilibrium theory in multiagent systems.